Kent Reliance

-Kent Reliance is a banking services provider and trading name of OneSavings Bank plc, based in Kent, England.
+Kent Reliance is a British banking services provider and trading name of OneSavings Bank plc, based in Kent, England.
 It was founded in 1898 as the Chatham & District Reliance Building Society, changing its name to the Kent Reliance Building Society in 1986 following the merger with the Herne Bay Building Society.

 On 1 February 2011, Kent Reliance Building Society transferred its business to a new bank, OneSavings Bank plc, following the purchase of a stake in its business by private equity firm JC Flowers.

-OneSavings Bank plc is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.
+OneSavings Bank plc's parent undertaking, OSB Group plc, is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.
 It is a specialist lending and retail savings group authorised by the Prudential Regulation Authority, part of the Bank of England, and regulated by the Financial Conduct Authority and Prudential Regulation Authority.
 It operates through specialist brokers and independent financial advisors in sub-sectors of the lending market.
 These sub-sectors include Residential Mortgages (comprising first charge, second charge and shared ownership), Buy to let/SME and Personal Loans.
 The bank is predominantly funded by retail savings originating from the Kent Reliance franchise.

 History

 Chatham & District Building Society

 The Chatham & District Reliance was formed in 1898 by “12 prosperous local businessmen”, led by Booth Hearn, a solicitor.
 Despite the absence of the word in its name, it was created as a terminating society and it was not until 1913 that it converted to a permanent society under the name of Chatham & District Reliance Permanent.
 It remained small and localized and did not have its first dedicated office until 1926.
 Its name was shortened to Chatham Reliance in 1953.

 In the 1920s, the Society's policy was to expand through the use of agencies rather than branches and by 1928 it had agencies in 12 towns, mainly in north Kent but up as far as Lewisham and Penge in south London.
 By 1933, when it opened its first purpose-built office, assets exceeded £1/2m from more than 3,000 investors.
 By the early 1960s, assets had reached £3m, still very small given inflation and the growth of owner occupation.
-Branches were opened within Chatham in 1963 and in neighboring Gillingham the following year.
+Branches were opened within Chatham in 1963 and in neighbouring Gillingham the following year.
 There was even an opportunistic branch in Spalding, Lincolnshire but there is no evidence of that lasting long.
 The fifth branch, at Rainham, was opened in 1971.
 In 1977, the Society acquired the much smaller Dover District Building Society adding a little over £1m to assets.